aruncveli/id2223-2/README.md

 Training was conducted over one epoch due to time constraints.

 ### Results
-With the system prompt asking the model to be a strict fact checker and respond as consicely as possible, for the input *Berlin is a capital of Sweden*
+With the system prompt asking the model to be a strict fact checker and respond as consicely as possible, for the input *Berlin is a capital of Sweden*:

 * Task 1 model responded: *Berlin is not a capital of Sweden.
 Berlin is actually the capital of Germany.*
 * Task 2 model responded: *Berlin is the capital of Germany.*